rodrigozarate/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

-0x04.
+# 0x04.
 C - More functions, more nested loops

-    Foundations > Low-level programming & Algorithm > Hatching out
-    By Julien Barbier, co-founder & CEO at Holberton School Ongoing project - started 06-24-2021, must end by 06-25-2021 (in about 13 hours) - you're done with 0% of tasks.
-    Checker will be released at 06-24-2021 12:00 PM
-    QA review fully automated.

-Resources

-Read or watch:
+## Read or watch:

     Nested while loops
     C - Functions